 Getting from London Box Hill

+Wondering how to get to Box Hill from London?
 Getting to the Box Hill train station from London is very easy.
 The closest Box Hill station is the appropriately named ‘Box Hill and Westhumble Train Station’.

 At the time we lived in South London and caught the train from Vauxhall to Box Hill and Westhumble Station which takes about 45 minutes.
 You can also get the train from Victoria Station.

 The great thing about most of the Box Hill hikes is that you can begin the Box Hill walks from the station.
+Which is exactly what we did with this Box hill walk from train station to pub and back!

-Box Hill walks
+Best Box Hill walks

 Box Hill Circular Route

+One of the best Box Hill, Surrey hikes near London is the circular walk.
 If you’re planning to spend a day in the area and are looking for a good moderately difficult Box Hill hike then try this Box Hill circular route.
 There aren’t any of the stairs you’ll come across on the summit route, there are fewer people and there’s a fantastic pub two hours into the walk which makes for a great pit-stop!

 There’s a gentle gradient up around the hills with nothing too steep as you pass through the Nature Reserve of Norbury Park.
 Keep your eyes open for butterflies as the Box Hill area is famous for being home to around 40 species of butterfly!